Kotak e-Term Plan

 Retirement plans are insurance products that provide monthly income post-retirement.
 Generally, you pay regular premiums that can be monthly or annual.
 Once you strike the retirement age, you get a life cover along with a specific amount every month throughout your life.

 Insurance companies provide pension plans with or without life cover.
-Although, people prefer covered pension plans to safeguard their family from the uncertain events of life.
+Although people prefer covered tax on pensions in India, plans to safeguard their families from the uncertain events of life.

 1) Sponsored by Insurer